Old Testament: Women

 Approximately 8 references

 Daughter of Jacob and Leah.
-Her assault by Shechem the Hivite led to a deceptive and violent reprisal by her brothers Simeon and Levi, who massacred the men of Shechem's city (Genesis 34).
-Jacob condemned their violence on his deathbed (Genesis 49:5-7).
+When Shechem the Hivite violated her, her brothers Simeon and Levi answered with calculated treachery — luring the men of Shechem into a covenant, then massacring them while they were still incapacitated (Genesis 34).
+Jacob condemned the act on his deathbed (Genesis 49:5).

 Key references: Genesis 30:21, Genesis 34:1, Genesis 34:3, Genesis 34:5, Genesis 34:13, Genesis 34:25, Genesis 34:26, Genesis 46:15